waterloo-rocketry/rocketlib/doc/low_pass_filter.rst

    Initializes the low-pass filter by calculating and storing the alpha value based on the given response time.

-   :param double *alpha: Pointer to a double where the calculated alpha value will be stored
+   :param `double *alpha`: Pointer to a double where the calculated alpha value will be stored.
-   :param double response_time: Desired response time for the filter in seconds
+   :param `double response_time`: Desired response time for the filter in seconds.

-   :return: `W_SUCCESS` if initialization is successful, `W_INVALID_PARAM` otherwise
+   :retval `W_SUCCESS`: Initialization was successful.
+   :retval `W_INVALID_PARAM`: Invalid parameters were provided.
-   :rtype: w_status_t
+   :rtype: `w_status_t`

 .. c:function:: bool update_low_pass(double *alpha, uint16_t new_value, double *low_pass_value)

    Updates the low-pass filter with a new input value and returns the success status.

-   :param double *alpha: Pointer to the alpha value used in the filter calculation
+   :param `double *alpha`: Pointer to the alpha value used in the filter calculation.
-   :param uint16_t new_value: New input value to be filtered
+   :param `uint16_t new_value`: New input value to be filtered.
-   :param double *low_pass_value: Pointer to the current filtered value, which will be updated
+   :param `double *low_pass_value`: Pointer to the current filtered value, which will be updated.

-   :return: `true` if the update is successful, `false` otherwise
+   :retval `true`: Update was successful.
+   :retval `false`: Invalid parameters were provided.
-   :rtype: bool
+   :rtype: `bool`

 Usage Example
 =============